sudorandom/kmcd.dev/content/posts/2025/traceroute/index.md

 | 2: Data Link             |                  |
 | 1: Physical              |                  |

 While the core TTL mechanism and ICMP `Time Exceeded` messages clearly place traceroute's fundamental operation at Layer 3, it's important to note that the probe packets themselves can originate from Layer 4 protocols.
 As discussed in the "Probe Methods" section, `traceroute` often utilizes UDP or TCP packets.
 In these cases, the probe *originates* at Layer 4 (Transport Layer) but relies on the Layer 3 IP header's TTL for its diagnostic function.
-This effectively makes `traceroute` a cross-layer diagnostic tool, leveraging capabilities from both Layer 3 and Layer 4 to achieve its results.
+This makes `traceroute` a tool that crosses over a couple OSI layer boundaries, sending probes with Layer 3 or Layer 4 and utilizing ICMP's time exceeded errors from Layer 3.

 #### TTL Exhaustion